e-nopes/chiaWalletMonitor/README.md

 Start the application with:
 `python ./chiaWallet.py`

+#ubuntu gotcha
+if pip install cannot find dbus, try `apt install python-dbus`

 Run on windows with `pythonw` instead of `python` to run it in the background on windows.
 Linux users have their own ways.

 ## Notifications supported

-Currently notification support is:  `toast, audio file, Pushover push notifications, Slack, Discord, PushBullet` - Let me know any others you'd like integrated!
+Currently notification support is:  Discord